Anu-310/velora-paris-loreal/README.md

 - Environmental monitoring (temperature & humidity)
 - BPM stabilization and signal filtering
 - Sensor-driven fragrance activation logic
-- LED-based output simulation
+- LED-based output simulation for fragrance response
+- Code-based solenoid control logic for fragrance diffusion

-Future iterations will integrate **solenoid-controlled fragrance diffusion and a fully enclosed luxury device housing**.
+The current implementation validates the sensing, decision, and control architecture of the system.
+Future iterations will integrate the solenoid diffusion mechanism with the complete hardware assembly and enclosed luxury device housing..

 ---